 The Nationwide House Energy Rating Scheme (NatHERS) provides homes with a star rating out of ten based on an estimate of a home’s potential (heating and cooling) energy use.
 By providing a ‘measuring tape’ for energy efficiency, NatHERS helps to make Australian homes more comfortable for their inhabitants and help residents to save on energy bills through smarter design choices.
 Often good design can reduce the amount of energy needed to keep a home comfortable with no or little additional construction cost.

-NatHERS is administered by the Department of the Environment and Energy on behalf of the states and territories.
+NatHERS is administered by the Department of Industry, Science, Energy and Resources on behalf of the states and territories.
 For more information on how NatHERS is run, see the Governance page.

 NatHERS star ratings provide information about the thermal performance (heating and cooling needs) of a home’s construction.
 Star ratings are based on information about the home’s design, construction materials and the climate where it is being built.